Historic 1925 Schoolhouse

 Natural History Library

-Our curated Natural History Library houses over 1,000 books dedicated to the natural sciences of the region.
+Our curated Natural History Library houses over 1,300 books dedicated to the natural sciences of the region.
 In this library you will find rare, historic, and local publications along with our collections of maps, artifacts, rocks, insects, furs, and more.
 Books are available for use by BRDC members and guests.
 A large meeting table along with a reading lounge make this one of the most attractive guest hangouts.
+Check out our library catalog here!

 Bedroom Suites and Studio Apartment